Octopus: Embodied Vision-Language Programmer from Environmental Feedback: Experiments

-\paragraph{Octopus Demonstrates Superior Task Generalization.} Table~\ref{tab:main_results} underscores Octopus's commendable performance, evidencing its consistent edge over standalone language models in task completion.
+\textbf{Octopus Demonstrates Superior Task Generalization.}\quad \diff{Table~\ref{tab:main_results} underscores Octopus's strong performance, evidencing its consistent edge over standalone language models in task completion.
 Its adeptness in adapting to previously unencountered environments underlines the inherent advantages of vision-language models.
-A more detailed ablation analysis is provided in the subsequent section.
+A more detailed ablation analysis is provided later.}

-\paragraph{RLEF Enhances Octopus's Planning Strategy.} Table~\ref{tab:main_results} unequivocally underscores Octopus's profound reasoning capabilities after the RLEF finetuning.
-An example can be observed in Figure~\ref{fig:code}(b-c), where, after refinement via RLEF, Octopus astutely navigates to the cabinet housing the carboy instead of attempting a direct yet distant capture.
+\textbf{RLEF Enhances Octopus's Planning Strategy.}\quad \diff{Table~\ref{tab:main_results} shows Octopus's strong reasoning capabilities after the RLEF finetuning.
+An example can be observed in Fig.~\ref{fig:code}(b-c), where, after refinement via RLEF, Octopus astutely navigates to the cabinet housing the carboy instead of attempting a direct yet distant capture.
 Quantitatively, Octopus exhibits enhanced adaptability to previously unseen reasoning tasks, reinforcing its prowess in logical task resolution.
-When juxtaposed with other strategies, such as the embodied queries employed by EmbodiedGPT, RLEF emerges as the more efficacious approach.
+When juxtaposed with other strategies, such as the embodied queries employed by EmbodiedGPT, RLEF emerges as the more efficacious approach.}